SK-II: Controversies in China and South Korea

 In April 2005, P&G agreed to pay a 200,000 yuan fine after a customer in China alleged inaccurate advertising of an SK-II product and that it had caused an allergic reaction.
-In September 2006, traces of neodymium and chromium were found in SK-II products sold in China.
-Both are banned in cosmetics, and can cause allergic dermatitis and eczema.
 P&G China withdrew several products, while requiring consumers to sign a "safe product" agreement releasing P&G from liability in order to return those they had bought.
 By the end of that week, P&G had suspended sales of the brand altogether in China and closed its sales counters there, instituting a hotline for refund applications.
 SK-II sales were also suspended for approximately two weeks in South Korea, resuming after authorities announced the products were safe.
 P&G announced it would resume selling the products in China in late 2006, after regulators declared that the trace elements of these substances in cosmetics were not likely to be injurious to human health.